shlemiel/vimrc/README.md

 ## What's changed?

-* Added vim-smoothie, vim-wiki, calendar.vim
+* Added vim-smoothie, vim-wiki, calendar.vim, vim-signature
 * Added mapping of gz to switch to last tab
 * Added `<Ctrl-b>` mapping to open the ctrlp buffer (omitted in original vimrc)
 * Added default settings in my_configs.vim (number, relativenumber, cursorcolumn, showcmd, ...)
+* Added mapping of ,s

 * Removed auto-pairs, bufexplorer, mru.vim, open_file_under_cursor, vim-commentary, vim-surround, vim-yankstack, vim-zenroom2
 * Removed :W (:w is often mistyped.
 Run vim as sudo to edit special files.)
-* Removed Key mappings related to buffer navigation (Use tabs instead of buffers.)
+* Removed mappings related to buffer navigation (Use tabs instead of buffers.)
 * Removed to, tc (Directly close buffers when closing tabs.)
 * Removed foldcolumn=1 (Convinient when copy-pasting on remote terminal.)
 * Removed mapping of F5 to compilation (Use build scripts on a dedicated terminal.)